 4) Deep belly breathing in a quiet environment.

 5) Ending screen time by 8 pm is helpful for soothing the nervous system and promoting healthy sleep patterns; the back light of computers is confusing for your body‘s internal rhythms of sleep and wake.
+Check out this article to learn more about how technology impacts your sleep.

 6) Have a consistent bedtime and waking time.
 Our bodies thrive on predictable routine.